kwongit/news-articles-scraper/README.md

 - `saveAsCSV`: Saves articles as a CSV file.
 - `saveAsJSON`: Saves articles as a JSON file.
 - `saveAsExcel`: Saves articles as an Excel file.
-- `saveAsHTML`: Saves articles as an HTML file.

 ## Example